dive0/c-sharp-unity-independent-study/entries/entry-2.md

 ```

 ### Vector3
-Use pass 3D positions and directions
+Use to pass 3D positions and directions
 ```
 Vector3.back //move back (Vector3(0,0,-1)